AhmedYusri54/Mulitmodal-AI-Educational/README.md

 ### 💡 My Solution

-Our platform provides a unified interface that:
+The platform provides a unified interface that:
 - **Processes** diverse content types automatically
 - **Generates** intelligent summaries in multiple languages
 - **Enables** natural language conversations with any processed content